 How long does a soccer ball last?

 If you maintain and use it properly, a quality soccer ball should ideally last for at least a couple of years.
-If you abuse it and do not maintain it, even the best soccer ball may not last more than a season.
+If you abuse it and do not maintain it, even the greatest soccer ball may not last more than a season.

 How can you deflate a soccer ball?